ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 For example, knowing that a device is running a weak version of firmware provides a way to aim attacks better.

-Many Claims in Evidence and Attestation Results are potentially Personally Identifying Information (PII) depending on the end-to-end use case of the remote attestation procedure.
+Many Claims in Evidence, Attestation Results, and Appraisal Policies potentially contain Personally Identifying Information (PII) depending on the end-to-end use case of the remote attestation procedure.
-Remote attestation that goes up to include containers and applications, e.g., a blood pressure monitor, may further reveal details about specific systems or users.
+Remote attestation that includes containers and applications, e.g., a blood pressure monitor, may further reveal details about specific systems or users.

 In some cases, an attacker may be able to make inferences about the contents of Evidence